 Members of the Board are chosen through a careful process of search and selection in an endeavor to assemble a committee of the highest competence; they are chosen on the strength of their professional qualifications.
 Members are volunteers and serve as individuals, not as representatives of any institution.
-Appointments are made by the Chairman of the National Research Council.
 The term of appointment is typically 3 years.

-C. SCOTT CAMERON is a petroleum geologist and principal of GeoLogical Consulting, LLC.
-He retired in late 2013 as Vice President of Deepwater Exploration and Appraisal for Shell’s Upstream Americas business, after 32 years with Shell companies.
+C. Scott Cameron is a petroleum geologist and principal of GeoLogical Consulting, LLC.
+He retired in late 2013 as Vice President of Deepwater Exploration and Appraisal for Shell’s Upstream Americas business after 32 years with Shell companies.
 His expertise is in geology, exploration, development, and the business of oil and gas exploration and production.
-From 1999-2013 he led teams that found or acquired, and helped develop several billion barrels of oil equivalent in the deepwater basins of the Americas, rebuilding Shell’s deepwater portfolio.
+From 1999-2013, he led teams that found or acquired and helped develop several billion barrels of oil equivalent in the deepwater basins of the Americas, rebuilding Shell’s deepwater portfolio.
 Currently, he is a consulting geologist for Deepwater Technology Services and Alpha Deepwater Services.
-His professional affiliations and activities include membership in the American Association of Petroleum Geologists (AAPG) and Houston Geological Society.
-He currently serves as an AAPG Foundation Trustee Associate and American Geosciences Institute Foundation Trustee.
+His professional affiliations include membership in the American Association of Petroleum Geologists (AAPG) and Houston Geological Society.
+He currently serves on the Committee on Environmental Science and Assessment for Ocean Energy Management of the National Academies of Sciences, Engineering, and Medicine.
+He is a trustee associate and member of the corporation of the AAPG Foundation.
+He also serves as a trustee of the American Geosciences Institute Foundation.
 He formerly served as a National Ocean Industries Association Board Member (through September 2013).
-He holds a Ph.D. from MIT, a M.A. from Rice University, and a B.A. from Brown University, all in geology.
+He holds a B.A. from Brown University, a M.A. from Rice University, and a Ph.D. from MIT, all in geology.